DuncanSchouten/barber-jekyll/_works/cgph.markdown

 * Keep number of bookings for TV/movie filming at current pace

 ##### SWOT analysis
-Next, I undertook a top-level analysis of the business’s strengths, weaknesses, opportunities, and threats (a.k.a.
-SWOT):
+Next, I undertook a top-level analysis of the business’s strengths, weaknesses, opportunities, and threats:

 * Show SWOT analysis (obscured as necessary)